polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 ## Build the Parachain Template

-This tutorial uses the [Polkadot SDK Parachain Template](https://github.com/paritytech/polkadot-sdk-parachain-template){target=\_blank} to illustrate how to launch a parachain that connects to a local relay chain.
+This tutorial uses the [Polkadot SDK Parachain Template](https://github.com/paritytech/polkadot-sdk-parachain-template){target=\_blank} to illustrate launching a parachain that connects to a local relay chain.
 The parachain template is similar to the [Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} used in development.
 You can also use the parachain template as the starting point for developing a custom parachain project.

 To build the parachain template, follow these steps: